encryptogroup/RAID-PIR/README.md

 ### 4. Restarting the Mirrors or Vendor

-You can try to use CTRL-C or CTRL-Z on some OSes to end the RAID-PIR processes.
-On other OSes, this will raise an exception but will not exit.
-Also, check your process manager and see if you really terminated the processes.
-Sometimes this doesn't work due to the multi-threading in RAID-PIR.
+You should be able to use Ctrl+C to end RAID-PIR processes.
+Sometimes this might not work due to the multi-threading in RAID-PIR.
+If in doubt, check your process manager and see if you really terminated all RAID-PIR processes.

-A quick and dirty solution is to end all python processes using `killall python` (**Warning:** This will also end all other python processes, not just RAID-PIR!).
+A quick-and-dirty solution to this problem is to end all python processes using `killall python` (**Warning:** This will also end all other python processes, not just RAID-PIR!).
 In case RAID-PIR still won't terminate properly, try `killall -9 python` (**Warning:** This will most definitely also end all other python processes!).
 If you know how to solve this more elegantly, please let me know.

 You can then re-run the code and your changes will be taken into account.